wesbarnett/MolecularDynamics.jl/README.md

     juila> stat, xtc = read_xtc("traj.xtc")

 These are the coordinates of just the "C" group from this frame:

     julia> xtc.x[:,C_locations]
     3x4 Array{Float32,2}:
      1.297  1.249  1.334  1.269
      0.937  1.021  1.145  1.21
      0.483  0.601  0.638  0.762

-Lastly, some example scripts that can be run outside of the REPL are located in the "examples" folder.
+As I stated earlier, some of these functions would be much more of use in a script, so check out the examples.